Nelson Carneiro: Early life and political start in Bahia

 Carneiro was born in Salvador, Bahia on 8 April 1910, one of 12 children to Antônio Joaquim de Souza Carneiro (the first specialist to discover oil in the region, in the Lobato neighborhood of Salvador) and Laura Coelho de Souza Carneiro.
 He was the brother of Edison Carneiro, a writer and ethnologist of Afro-Brazilian culture.
 He began his career in public life as a reporter for O Jornal (linked to the democratic opposition in Bahia) in 1929.
 He became a lawyer after he graduated from the law school of the Federal University of Bahia (UFBA) in 1932.
 He was arrested for having supported the Constitutionalist Revolution against the government of Getúlio Vargas, serving time in the former capital Rio de Janeiro.

 With the redemocratization of the country in 1945, he became a member of the UDN and ran for a vacancy in the Constituent Assembly meant to write out the new constitution, though he only became a substitute.
 He went through the political-electoral scuffle and covered the constitutional works for two Bahian newspapers: Jornal da Bahia and O Imparcial.
-Called on to take office in April of 1947, he was reelected in 1950 in a coalition with the PSD.
+Called on to take office in April 1947, he was reelected in 1950 in a coalition with the PSD.
 The year after, he proposed his first laws, one dealing with divorce and the other that designated women as on equal standing in marriage with her husband, which resulted in sharp debates with the main adversary of such laws, Padre Arruda Câmara.
 Affiliating once again with the Liberator Party, he was not reelected in 1954, with his defeat attributed in part to the firm opposition of the Catholic Church to his proposals.